jimmynotjim/scrollnav/README.md

 ## Issues

 There are a few known issues, including poor location updating when scrolling on touch devices.
-If you find any others please submit them to the issue tracker.
+If you find any others please submit them to [the issue tracker][5].

 ## License